IanMadd/academic/content/portfolio/Data_Tables.md

 3. It allows you to easily search through that column.

-First, this operation keys the V2 column in this Data Table.
-Notice that it will sort it into alphabetical order by the keyed column.
+First, this operation keys the V2 column in this data table and it sorts the data table into alphabetical order by the keyed column.
 ```
 setkey(DT,V2)
 DT